Which company has the cheapest car insurance in Wisconsin for a bad driving record?

 USAA$984$1,434$2,285

-Where you live in Wisconsin matters, too.
-If you're in an area with heavy traffic or a high rate of vehicle theft, your premiums will rise to reflect the increased likelihood of claims.
+Your location in Wisconsin also matters.
+For example, if you live in an area with heavy traffic or a high vehicle theft rate, rates will reflect the increased chance of claims.

 CityAverage annual premium for clean recordAnnual premium for high-risk driver